-Manufacturing Process for Cantilever Spring Blades for Advanced LIGO age hardened per section 2.7.2.
+Sheet 2 of 6 Manufacturing Process for Cantilever Spring Blades for Advanced LIGO The thick (> 0.4 inch, or > 10 mm) cantilevered springs used in the LIGO seismic isolation systems are either flat or curved.
+The flat springs are machined .010 - .015" oversize then age hardened per section 2.7.2.
 After age hardening the flat blades are finish ground to final thickness.
 The curved blades are cut by EDM .18 - .20" oversize and age hardened per section 2.7.2.
 After age hardening the curved blades are EDM cut to its final shape.
 This procedure is necessary to remove distortions that may occur during the age hardening.
 All machining fluids shall be water soluble (not simply water miscible) and free of sulfur, chlorine and silicone, such as Cincinnati Milacron's Cimtech 410 (SSTL).
 Machine all surfaces to remove oxides and mill finish.
 Abrasive removal techniques other than Blanchard grinding or double disk grinding, are not acceptable.
 A surface finish of 32 microinches is required.
 The vendor will need to confirm this surface finish in the inspection report.
 Intermediate machining and strain relief steps are acceptable.
 Thoroughly clean part to remove all oil, dirt and chips.
 2.3 Dimensional Check Perform initial dimensional check on all dimensions, including, but not limited to the thickness at various positions along the length, the radius and the height.
 If the dimensions are not within the tolerances called out on the drawing, forward this information to LIGO for review.
-2.4 Cleanliness LIGO The cleanliness of the blade springs must be maintained during all of the following steps.
-When not undergoing processing, the springs must be stored in cleaned & baked, covered, stainless steel containers or wrapped in clean UHV foil, handled only with latex gloves and exposed as little as possible to the environment.
+2.4 Cleanliness The cleanliness of the blade springs must be maintained during all of the following steps.
+When not undergoing processing, the springs must be stored in cleaned & baked, covered, stainless steel containers or wrapped in clean UHV foil2, handled only with latex gloves and exposed as little as possible to the environment.
 Clean (and not previously used) latex gloves must be worn when clean parts are handled during the various processes below.
 If the gloves come in contact with anything other than clean surfaces, they must be replaced with new ones.
-2.5 Electroless Nickel Plating Specific thickness and heat treatments are called out below and for that reason no specific class or grade of electroless nickel plating is defined.
-The following process steps are suggested.
-Due to outgassing concerns for UHV service, the specific process steps proposed by the plating company should be submitted to LIGO for approval.
-Once cleaned, the springs must be kept in a clean condition, kept covered in clean stainless steel &lt;sup>2 Part # ASTM B 479, UHV Certified Aluminum Foil, All Foil, 4597 Van Epps Road, Brooklyn Heights, Ohio 44131 (216)661-0211 Voice; (216)398-4161 Fax SPECIFICATION Document No Sheet 3 of 5 Rev.
+2.5 Electroless Nickel Plating Prior to nickel plating, the parts must be electrocleaned (or electropolished).
+2 Part # ASTM B 479, UHV Certified Aluminum Foil, All Foil, 4597 Van Epps Road, Brooklyn Heights, Ohio 44131 (216)661-0211 Voice; (216)398-4161 Fax